 Rhythm and Joy evening at Norwich dinner

-Using music and chat, Dave Scott-Morgan, one-time singer, songwriter and musician with the world famous Electric Light Orchestra (ELO) – the group sold 50 million records in 13 years - will tell how he came to faith in Christ when he speaks at an inspirational dinner evening on Monday, June 26 at the Mercure Hotel, Norwich.
+Using music and chat, Dave Scott-Morgan, one-time singer, songwriter and musician with the world famous Electric Light Orchestra (ELO) – the group sold 50 million records in 13 years - told how he came to faith in Christ when he spoke at an inspirational dinner evening on Monday, June 26 at the Mercure Hotel, Norwich.

-All are welcome to this informal presentation called “Rhythm and Joy”, when Dave and his wife Mandy will share their “faith journey” as they have done already at many venues in the UK, Europe and North America.
+At the informal presentation called “Rhythm and Joy”, Dave and his wife Mandy shared their “faith journey” as they have done already at many venues in the UK, Europe and North America.